JustJarvaz/starter-restaurant-reservation-original/README.md

 ### US-2 Create reservation on a future, working date

 As a restaurant manager
-I want to allow my customers to make a reservation on a future, working date only
+I want to prevent creation of a reservation in the past or on a day when we are closed so that reservations are only at times when we are open and accepting customers.

 #### Acceptance criteria